Kaalig/Setup-a-Home-lab/README.md

 ```
 We have installed it, enabled, deny every incoming packets that comes from this specific address and we checked if it commit.

-However if we want to just monitor what our Kali Linux machine do from our Ubuntu's perspective, we will do something completely different :
+However if we want to just monitor what our Kali Linux machine do from our Ubuntu's perspective, we will do something completely different.
+In this case it is interesting to see what is going on but you should never do it in real conditions :

 ```
 sudo ufw enable